TYSofficial/Bypass-PlusPlus/README.md

 # Bypass-PlusPlus
 A Proxy in development by TYS.

 !!
-DOES NOT WORK AT THE MOMENT DUE TO THE FILE URLS ISSUE, SINCE BYPASS++ WAS PROGRAMMED ON A CHROMEBOOK WEMAY NEED TO GO INTO MORE IN-DEPTH BUG SEARCHING AND RE-PROGRAMMING BYPASS !!
+DOES NOT WORK AT THE MOMENT DUE TO THE FILE URLS ISSUE, SINCE BYPASS++ IS BEING PROGRAMMED ON A CHROMEBOOK.
+WE MAY NEED TO GO INTO MORE IN-DEPTH BUG SEARCHING AND RE-PROGRAMMING BYPASS !!

 - This version of Bypass++ is made for managed chromebooks only.
 This will not work on any other operating system because this version is only buit for Chrome OS.
 Slightly modified versions for other operating systems like Windows for this proxy will be released as soon as this is completed.